 - System requirements: Your computer needs the following requirements: Windows 7-10 or Mac OS x, Internet connection – broadband or wireless(3g or 4g/LTE), speakers and microphone, webcam or built-in.

 - Time: Saturdays 9am to 12pm.

-- Course fee – R8400.00(VAT Exclusive) includes registration, certification and 8 modules.
-The modules will be handed to students on the 1st day of class.
+- Course fee –R7000(VAT Exclusive) includes registration, certification and 8 modules.
+The modules will be emailed to students ahead of each webinar.

 For registration and further details email – Celia Forsyth on firstname.lastname@example.org